Amber Connett

 What inspired you into this career?

-Most of my conservation biology undergraduate degree was focused on field work and studying individual taxa/habitats, but we did a small module on environmental policies and how they have shaped the environment we have in the UK today.
-I was really excited to think there are careers that could help shape those policies to improve biodiversity on a large scale!
+Most of my conservation biology undergraduate degree was focused on field work and studying individual taxa/habitats, but we did a small module on environmental law and policies and how they have shaped the environment we have in the UK today.
+I was really excited to think there are careers that could help shape those laws to improve biodiversity on a large scale!

 Have you faced any challenges in progressing your career so far?